-Adjusted Earnings from Operations is equal to earnings from operations before interest and taxes for the period adjusted to remove the transaction costs related to the acquisition of ACE, costs and termination fees related to distributor transitions, restructuring provisions and in FY22 a non-cash impairment charge related to the Foreign Affair Winery.
+Adjusted Earnings from Operations is equal to earnings from operations before interest and taxes for the period adjusted to remove the costs incurred for business combination inventory fair value adjustments, restructuring provisions and the transaction costs related to the acquisition of ABG and Nude assets; in fiscal year 2023, adjusted to remove the transaction costs related to the acquisition of ABG, one-time termination fees related to distributor transitions and organizational restructuring provisions; and in fiscal year 2022 adjusted to remove the impairment on trademarks related the Foreign Affair Winery.
+Per-share amounts are calculated on the adjusted financial measure divided by the outstanding common shares.